B-Benja/Bens_Zotero/docs/index.md

 - [x]	Excellent citation style support

     Zotero supports almost any citation style needed.
-If your exact style is missing, you can (most of the time) easily create it yourself and implement it.
+If your specific style is missing, you can (most of the time) easily create it yourself by changing an existing one.

 Now that I have your attion let's talk about Zotero.